 How does wireless work?

 A wireless connection functions like a standard wired connection, but uses radio frequencies instead of a cable to provide the network connection.
 In order to use the wireless network, your wireless network card must be configured with the SSID, or network name.
-Our SSIDs, "ccsu-bluenet" and "CCSU-GUEST" are broadcast continuously by each access point on campus, so your wireless network card should detect them automatically.
+Our SSIDs, "ccsu-bluenet" and "ccsu-public" are broadcast continuously by each access point on campus, so your wireless network card should detect them automatically.
 As long as you stay near a wireless access point, you will have an Internet connection.

 How do I connect?

 Computers and Mobile Devices

 All faculty, staff, and students with a BlueNet account should use the "ccsu-bluenet" wireless network.
 Follow one of the links below to configure the ccsu-bluenet wireless network:

 If you are a guest on campus and do not have a BlueNet account, you may use our Public wireless network.
 Click here for instructions to access the ccsu-public wireless network.

 Students living in the residence halls may register up to 12 gaming and streaming devices for use on the ccsu-public wireless network.
 To register devices: